GoPGC: History

 The first two routes that Prince George's County started off operating were routes 20 and 21.
 Route 20 would operate between Addison Road station and the Upper Marlboro Courthouse.
 Route 21, on the other hand, would operate between the New Carrollton station (WMATA's Orange Line's northern terminus in Prince George's County) and the Equestrian Center, also serving the Upper Marlboro Courthouse.
 After observing the success of these two routes, Prince George's County decided to add four new routes in April 1996 to serve residential areas being built around WMATA's northern Green Line stations in Prince George's County, which opened in December 1993.
 These new routes served areas somewhat already served by WMATA, providing additional transportation service to residents and business there.
 Even more routes were added as several Metro Green Line stations opened in January 2001 and in December 2004 when Morgan Boulevard and the Largo Town Center stations on the Blue Line opened.

+On November 7, 2020, TheBus launched Saturday service on several routes, marking the first time that service was not restricted to weekdays in the agency's then-30-year history.
+All Saturday routes would operate every 30–45 minutes between 6:00 AM and 6:00 PM.